afhpayne/goose/README.md

 ## Running:

-Download goose.py open your terminal and run it.
+Download goose.py open your terminal and execute it with python3 goose.py.

 ## Notes: